f5xc/ce-eap/README.md

 <h4>SECTION 2: Deploy the sample frontend and backend apps to the App Stack at Customer Sites</a></h4>
 This section focusses on deploying sample application into customer sites (Cloud or Edge) running App Stack<br><br>

-2.1) Use the Site Token UID copied earlier to initialise the two Customer Sites (Cloud or Edge).<br>
+2.1) Use the Site Token UID copied earlier to initialise the two Customer Sites (Cloud or Edge)<br>

 2.2) Instantiate two Customer Sites (Cloud or Edge) for both App Stack Sites.
-If using Public Cloud like AWS/Azure/GCP then create cloud credential, otherwise download KVM/VMware <a href="https://docs.cloud.f5.com/docs/images">images</a> and bring up the two VMs with Internet connectivity.<br>
+If using Public Cloud like AWS/Azure/GCP then create cloud credential, otherwise download KVM/VMware <a href="https://docs.cloud.f5.com/docs/images">images</a> and bring up the two VMs with Internet connectivity<br>

-2.3) Remote login into two Customer Sites (Cloud or Edge) VMs to complete the CE configuration (E.g., ssh admin@privateipaddress with default password, a mandatory password change will be prompted).<br>
+2.3) Remote login into two Customer Sites (Cloud or Edge) VMs to complete the CE configuration (E.g., ssh admin@privateipaddress with default password, a mandatory password change will be prompted)<br>
 ![image](images/013ce1login.png)

 1st CE